vvvv666/greenfield-docs/src/guide/concept/programmability.md

 <div align="center"><i>Figure Cross-chain Architecture</i></div>

 The Greenfield ecosystem consists of three distinct layers.

-The first layer is the Cross-Chain Communication Layer, which is responsible for handling and verifying the communication packages between different blockchain networks.
-This layer serves as the backbone of the entire ecosystem, ensuring the smooth and secure transfer of information between different platforms.
+The first layer is the `Cross-Chain Communication Layer`, which is responsible for handling and verifying the communication packages between the BSC and the Greenfield blockchain networks.
+This layer serves as the backbone of the entire ecosystem, ensuring the smooth and secure transfer of information between the two platforms.

-The second layer is the Resource Mirror Layer, which provides a bridge between Greenfield and BNB Smart Chain (BSC).
+The second layer is the `Resource Mirror Layer`, which provides a bridge between Greenfield and BNB Smart Chain.
 This layer manages the resource assets defined on Greenfield, which are then mirrored onto BSC.
-The Resource Mirror Layer enables users to interact with these assets on BSC using smart contracts, which operate on the primitives defined by Greenfield.
+The `Resource Mirror Layer` enables users to interact with these assets on BSC using smart contracts, which operate on the primitives defined by Greenfield.
 This layer plays a critical role in the Greenfield ecosystem, enabling seamless cross-chain asset management and more efficient resource allocation.

-At the top of the Greenfield ecosystem is the Application Layer.
-This layer consists of smart contracts that are developed by the community on BSC, enabling them to operate the mirrored resource entities on the Resource Mirror Layer.
-While Greenfield itself does not currently offer programmability, the Application Layer allows for the creation of decentralized applications (dApps) that can interact with Greenfield Core and other supporting infrastructures.
-The Application Layer represents the true power and potential of the Greenfield ecosystem, enabling developers and users to create and leverage a wide range of innovative and decentralized applications while benefiting from Greenfield's robust infrastructure and cross-chain capabilities.
+At the top of the Greenfield ecosystem is the `Application Layer`.
+This layer consists of smart contracts that are developed by the community on BSC, enabling them to operate the mirrored resource entities on the `Resource Mirror Layer`.
+While Greenfield itself does not currently offer programmability, the `Application Layer` allows for the creation of decentralized applications (dApps) that can interact with Greenfield Core and other supporting infrastructures.
+The `Application Layer` represents the true power and potential of the Greenfield ecosystem, enabling developers and users to create and leverage a wide range of innovative and decentralized applications while benefiting from Greenfield's robust infrastructure and cross-chain capabilities.